 “If you don’t understand how your product is used, deployed, maintained, and end-of-lifed, you can’t be successful in security.
 You can’t even make sensible suggestions.
 We have to get better at understanding the whole lifecycle of how a product is developed and used before we can be effective security advisors.”

-To watch a full recording of our ‘Where Product Security Fails and Wins’ panel, watch below.
+Watch a full video of our ‘Where Product Security Fails and Wins’ panel: